mehrabFronto/Booking-Hotel-App/README.md

 Here're some of the project's best features:

-*   Advanced state management using context+reducer
+*	Using Context+Reducer for advanced state management to reduce unnecessary re-renders.
-*   Adavnced routing using RRD v6
+*	Implementing advanced routing with RRD v6.
-*   Locate position on map, Working on map
-*   Search and filter on database based on seacrhParams
+*	Utilizing a map to locate positions to raise accuracy.
-*   Using context on async actions
+*	Using Context on async actions to expand data accessibility.
-*   Fake AuthProvider on app
-*   Protected route
+*	Defined protected routes to improve security measures and reduce unauthorized access instances

 <p id="description">Because of json-server, the project could not be deployed on a server</p>